Stryyder/The-Coding-Journey/README.md

 - Mega-Cheat: Work continues on dev branch
 - Jabroney: Work halted to concentrate on JAM
 - Baseball game: Awaiting completion of boot camp

+### Current Focus
+- Preparing for a forced break from coding during the entire month of June